 30. Take pictures of your food

-People may look at you like you like you’re strange but tell them you want to try to cook the dish when you get home.
+People may look at you like you’re strange but tell them you want to try to cook the dish when you get home.
 I recently replicated my version of Carnival’s Warm Chocolate Melting Cake and it turned out fabulous.

 31. Be patient